HL7, EDI & FHIR Data Integration for Analytics & Reporting with PilotFish

 Proactive error notification, via the transaction monitor metaphor, is also configured at this point.
 We then move to the target side of the interface.
 Each target system has an accompanying Transformation and Transport.

-Finally, we move on to the transport stage, and in this case, we’re updating a relational database and calling a REST-ful web service.
+Finally, we move on to the Transport stage, and in this case, we’re updating a relational database and also calling a RESTful web service.
 However, as is true with a Listener, a wide variety of transmission mechanisms are supported.
-Both synchronous and asynchronous processing is possible.
+Both synchronous and asynchronous processing is also possible.

 Testing Your Interface Routes

-In Test mode, we can test a route from end to end or choose a subset of stages we wish to test.
+In Test mode, we can test a route from end-to-end or choose a subset of stages we wish to test.
 When we start in the middle of the process, we’re asked to supply a sample file manually.
-As the file is processed, successful stages are marked with a green check mark and failures are indicated with a red X.
+As the file is processed, successful stages are marked with a green check and failures are indicated with a red X.

 The data was routed to both defined targets.
-The canonical was mapped first onto an SQLXML document, indicating an insert into a table called patient and second simply rendered as JSON.
-We then updated the database and posted to a RESTful web service.
+The canonical was mapped first onto SQLXML.
+Here we indicate an insert into a table called patient and second, we simply rendered some JSON.
+We then will update the database and post to that RESTful web service.

 Moving Interfaces into Production

-Now that an interface has been successfully tested from end to end, it’s ready for deployment to the eiPlatform runtime environment.
-Deployment can be handled via drag & drop, PilotFish Web-based eiDashboard, or through your preferred file-based change management process.
+Now that an interface has been successfully tested from end-to-end, it’s ready for deployment to the eiPlatform runtime environment.
+Deployment can be handled via drag & drop using the server view, also the PilotFish Web-based eiDashboard, or through your preferred file-based change management process.

 Once deployed, the eiPlatform, provides a myriad of reporting, alerting and monitoring utilities.
 The eiPlatform is used for Production Management Interfaces.
 And that’s all there is to it!